I planted my first Cordyline australis 14 years ago and since then, I have propagated several new cordyline plants that have thrived.

 As your cordyline plants gain height and start to thrive in your garden, you will see young, new stems growing from the base of the plant or existing branches.
 It's these new stems that I utilize to create new plants.

 - With a sharp knife, cut the new stem from the mother plant at the base of the new stem.
-With the new stems on existing branches, I tend to remove as soon as I see them.
+With the new stems on existing branches, I tend to remove them as soon as I see them.
 But every now and then, a new stem will grow from the base of the mother plant.
 I would recommend allowing that stem to grow for a year before separating it from the mother plant.
 The hope is that the new stem will have its own root system in place and will be very easy to transplant once cut from the mother plant.

 - Dip the base of the cut stem in rooting powder and plant in either a large container or directly back in your garden.
 The most important part of planting the new stem is to place it in a location where it will not be knocked by anyone walking by—all the new plants that were lost in the past were the ones that had been knocked over by children playing in the garden.
 I now plant my new cordyline plants in a quiet corner of the garden and allow them a year or two to grow and develop a strong root system before moving them to my preferred location.